jamesrcounts/VariantSpark/kubernetes/README.md

     --- First Time Only (above) ---

  - from your open terminal run `kubectl cluster-info`
-    - you should see a cluster address
+    - Verify a cluster address (URL)
-    - you can also look in AWS EC2 to see two running instances
+    - View AWS EC2 running instances in the AWS console

 ### 5. Add the nodes, dashboard, RBAC
- - run `kubectl apply -f out/setup.yaml` from `/infrastructure/` and wait for 'ready' in state to add the resources to your cluster
+ - Run `kubectl apply -f out/setup.yaml` from `/infrastructure/` and wait for 'ready' in state to add the resources to your cluster
- - run `kubectl proxy`
+ - Run `kubectl proxy`
-    - connect using this proxy address:
+    - Connect using this proxy address:
     -`http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/`
 - **IMPORTANT**
-    - leave your terminal window open
+    - Leave your terminal window open
-    - leave the Kubernetes dashboard (web page) open
+    - Leave the Kubernetes dashboard (web page) open

 ### 6. Add the Jupyter notebook service

- - open a NEW terminal from this location in your local VariantSpark 2.3 fork `.../kubernetes -> /Notebook` directory
+ - Open a NEW terminal from this location in your local VariantSpark 2.3 fork `.../kubernetes -> /Notebook` directory
- - run `kubectl apply -f notebook.yml` - to create the notebook service
+ - Run `kubectl apply -f notebook.yml` - to create the notebook service
- - go to Kubernetes web dashboard
+ - View the open Kubernetes Web Dashboard
- - wait for the new pod to turn green
+ - Wait for the new pod to turn green
  -----

 ## Run the example VariantSpark-k Jupyter notebook
-On the Kubernetes Dashboard
+Using the Kubernetes Web Dashboard
 #### 1. Login to Notebook Service
-- locate the login token for your notebook from the Kubernetes pod log
+- Locate the login token for your notebook from the Kubernetes pod log
-- click the service external endpoint link for the notebook service
+- Click the service external endpoint link for the notebook service
-    - copy token from URL in log
+    - Copy token from URL in log
-    - paste the login token into the Jupyter notebook text box
+    - Paste the login token into the Jupyter notebook text box
 #### 2. Copy Example Notebook
- - go to source - kubernetes -> noteook - upload the notebook using the browser (Jupter) - one level below root (permissions error at top)
+ - Go to source - kubernetes -> noteook - upload the notebook using the browser (Jupter) - one level below root (permissions error at top)
- - update the S3 bucket in the notebook (look in S3 for name - long name with date stamp in the bucket name...)
+ - Update the S3 bucket in the notebook (look in S3 for name - long name with date stamp in the bucket name...)
  #### 3. Add data to S3
- - naviage to your S3 bucket that was created during setup
+ - Naviage to your S3 bucket that was created during setup
- - upload data files for analysis
+ - Upload data files for analysis
 #### 4. Run VariantSpark analysis
  - View your example notebook, read notebook and RUN  -or-
  - Update notebook lines 29 - 46 for customized job run
  - View kubernetes dashboard - watch pods get created (red -> green)
-     - wait 3-4 minutes for job to complete
+     - Wait 3-4 minutes for job to complete
  - Verify job completion in notebook

  ***TIPS:***